Braitling

 Braitling is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Braitling, as per the latest Census evaluation, 80.4% of dwellings were houses, with the remaining 19.5% comprising semi-detached properties, apartments, and other dwelling types.
-This compares to Non-Metro NT's figures of 75.6% houses and 24.5% other dwellings.
+In Braitling, as per the latest Census evaluation, 80.4% of dwellings were houses, with the remaining 19.5% being other types such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Regional NT's figures of 75.6% houses and 24.5% other dwellings.
 Home ownership in Braitling stood at 20.7%, with mortgaged dwellings at 44.0% and rented ones at 35.3%.
-The median monthly mortgage repayment in the area was $1,804, higher than Non-Metro NT's average of $1,733.
-The median weekly rent figure in Braitling was recorded at $430, compared to Non-Metro NT's $150.
-Nationally, Braitling's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher than the national figure of $375.
+The median monthly mortgage repayment was $1,804, higher than Regional NT's average of $1,733.
+The median weekly rent in Braitling was $430, significantly higher than Regional NT's figure of $150.
+Nationally, Braitling's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $375.

 Frequently Asked Questions - Housing